Suing an executor

 Can a beneficiary sue an executor?

 Yes, a beneficiary can sue an executor.
-Common claims against executors include:
+Common reasons for executor disputes include:

-- Breach of Fiduciary Duty: Executors are legally required to act in the best interest of the estate and the beneficiaries.
+• Breach of Fiduciary Duty: Executors are legally required to act in the best interests of the estate and the beneficiaries.
 This includes strict detailing of estate assets and liabilities, as well as avoiding conflicts of interests.
 If an executor misuses estate assets, fails to keep accurate records, or acts in their own interest, they may be in breach of their fiduciary duty.

 A party could also apply to the court to have an executor removed from their role and for a new executor to be appointed in their place to administer the estate.

-A claim against the executor may be brought for up to 12 years after the deceased’s death has been registered.
+A claim against the executor may be brought up to 12 years after the deceased’s death has been registered.
 However, as with most legal claims, it is advisable not to delay.
-So, if an executor’s conduct is prejudicing an estate then you should seek immediate legal guidance.
+So, if an executor’s conduct is prejudicing the estate, then you should seek immediate legal guidance.

 Can an executor sue a beneficiary?

-We have concentrated in this article on beneficiaries suing an executor.
+We have concentrated on beneficiaries suing an executor.
 But what about an executor’s right to take legal action against a beneficiary?

 This scenario is less common, but it is possible for an executor to sue a beneficiary.
 As explained, an executor has a legal duty to act in the best interests of the estate, and this could include taking legal action against a beneficiary if they have acted in a way that prejudices the estate.